AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 NationwideCould help avoid a rate increase after the first at-fault accident; allows one per policyNot listedN/A

-Large accidents: Forgiveness available to customers with five violation-free years.
+Large accidents: Forgiveness automatically included for customers with at least five violation-free years with Progressive.

 Not listedN/A